Definition of a Company Secretary

 The benefits of having a competent company secretary are not limited to only complying with the laws of Hong Kong.
 Company secretaries also have other essential responsibilities that extend to decision-making, governance of the company, and the company’s administrative process.

 Therefore, it can clearly be said that having a qualified company secretary has only positive outcomes for a business owner in Hong Kong.
 Those who do not have one might not be able to operate the company smoothly in Hong Kong.
-Thus, those who would like seamless management of a Hong Kong business ought to hire a competent and qualified company secretary.
-Some may even choose to utilize the services of an agency who will select a person to serve as the company secretary.
+Thus, those who would like the seamless management of a Hong Kong business ought to hire a competent and qualified company secretary.
+Some may even choose to utilize the services of an agency that will select a person to serve as the company secretary.
 Such agencies will ensure that the company will always be compliant with Hong Kong’s existing laws.

 How Corporate Secretarial Firms Work with Hong Kong Companies

 Corporate secretarial firms serve companies across Hong Kong in many aspects.
 Some of these aspects pertain to company establishment, annual maintenance filings, and cooperation with the Hong Kong Companies Registry and Business Registration; this may even include the processes of deregistration and winding up.
-Some of the services provided by corporate secretarial firms to Hong Kong companies include the following: preparing and amending Articles of Association according to Hong Kong’s laws, making filings with the Companies Registry, serving as a named company secretary of a Hong Kong company in the corporate secretarial firm’s name, preparing annual returns and filing them with the Companies Registry, preparing documents which are highly relevant to the annual general meeting (AGM) of the company, managing and updating the statutory books and records of the company, preparing documents which are related to share transfers and filings and to be sent to the Stamp Office for stamping, and preparing documents to be sent to the Companies Registry if they have any relevance to any of the following matters: change of director, change of company secretary, change of registered office address, change of name, share allotment, or consolidation or subdivision of share capital.
+Some of the services provided by corporate secretarial firms to Hong Kong companies include the following: preparing and amending Articles of Association according to Hong Kong’s laws, making filings with the Companies Registry, serving as a named company secretary of a Hong Kong company in the corporate secretarial firm’s name, preparing annual returns and filing them with the Companies Registry, preparing documents which are highly relevant to the annual general meeting (AGM) of the company, managing and updating the statutory books and records of the company, preparing documents which are related to shares transfers and filings and to be sent to the Stamp Office for stamping, and preparing documents to be sent to the Companies Registry if they have any relevance to any of the following matters: change of director, change of company secretary, change of registered office address, change of name, share allotment, or consolidation or subdivision of share capital.

 Tasks to Be Performed by a Corporate Secretarial Firm